new-york-united-states-city-skyline

 • Statue of Liberty & Ellis Island

-While there are way too many museums in NYC to visit them all on one trip – or even several – a few of our favorites make for excellent couples' destinations for the art-loving duos out there.
+While there are way too many museums in NYC to visit all of them on one trip – or even several – a few of our favorites make for excellent couples' destinations for the art-loving duos out there.

-The Museum of Modern Art is famous for its fabulous collections of modern and contemporary art, including legends like Jasper Johns, Jackson Pollack, and more.
+The Museum of Modern Art is famous for its fabulous collections of modern and contemporary art, including legends like Jasper Johns, Jackson Pollock, and more.
 The Guggenheim Museum is home to the works of Cézanne, Gauguin, Manet, Monet, Picasso, Pissarro, and Renoir.
-From Impressionist and Post-Impressionist to sculpture and the Avante Garde, this museum is an art lover’s paradise.
+From Impressionist and Post-Impressionist to sculpture and the avante-garde, this museum is an art lover’s paradise.

 New York City may seem to be the archetypal urban landscape, but the more you explore, the more you realize that the great outdoors is just as beautiful here as any forest or park.